smok-serwis/smok-client/docs/logging.rst

 .. note:: Service name is used to distinguish multiple processes running as the same device.

 .. note:: Logging events are not stored for later submission.
 Either they are submitted at the moment,
     or they are lost forever.
+Therefore take care to log somewhere else than only to server (you can for example log to stdout)